Once-in-a-lifetime Italy - Orient Express, Venice, Lake Como, Florence, Amalfi Coast and Rome

 Ca’ Maria Adele can organise tailored tours in and around the city, the Royal Palace a short gondola ride away from the hotel’s own water entrance.
 Being in Dorsoduro, the Peggy Guggenheim Museum, Punta della Dogana and the Magazzini del Sale are a short stroll away.

-This hilly, agricultural and marble-quarrying region is famous for its wine production, a practice that has existed since the time of the ancient Greeks.
+On your private transfer onwards towards Lake Como, stop in this hilly, agricultural and marble-quarrying region famous for its wine production.
 A variety of wines are produced here, including a Recioto dessert wine and Amarone, both made from dried grapes.
-Several light and fragrant styles are also produced here.
-You'll visit a local winery to learn all about the processes and techniques used in the production, and enjoy a tasting.
+Several light and fragrant styles are also typical of the region.
+You’ll visit a local winery to learn all about the processes and techniques used in the production – and enjoy a tasting.

 Lake Como